Records of Xeriscape Colorado, Inc.

 Language of Materials

 Xeriscape Colorado, Inc. (formerly Xeriscape Task Force and Front Range Xeriscape) was a non-profit organization that promoted water-conserving landscapes and educated the public about the same.
 Documenting the work of Xeriscape Colorado, Inc., this collection contains agendas, minutes, notes, reports, and correspondence.
 Also included are publications, newspaper clippings, calendars, newsletters, brochures, a few artifacts, and miscellaneous media.
+A portion of the collection is digitized and online.

 The collection had no apparent organization scheme when received, so the series order was imposed during processing.